A hiatal hernia occurs when the upper part of your stomach pushes up through your diaphragm and into your chest region.

 - avoiding strain on your abdominal muscles

-Most hiatal hernia symptoms are caused by acid reflux.
-Therefore, changing your diet can reduce your symptoms.
+Acid reflux causes most hiatal hernia symptoms.
+Changing your diet can reduce your symptoms.
 It may help to eat smaller meals several times a day instead of three large meals.
 You should also avoid eating meals or snacks within a few hours of going to bed.

 There are also certain foods that may increase your risk of heartburn.
 Consider avoiding: